STATS 723 : Stochastic Methods in Finance

-- Explain and apply the relevant results and techniques of probability theory (Capability 1 and 3)
+- Demonstrate 1.
+Demonstrate a good knowledge and use of the relevant results and techniques of probability theory

-- Perform calculations and work effectively with sigma-fields, conditional expectations as random variables, martingales, and equivalent probability measures.
-(Capability 1, 2 and 3)
+- Perform 3.
+Perform calculations and work effectively with sigma-fields, conditional expectations as random variables, martingales, and equivalent probability measures.

-- Explain and communicate the concept of arbitrage and its connection to the martingale property.
-(Capability 1 and 2)
+- Demonstrate 4.
+Demonstrate an understanding of the concept of arbitrage and its connection to the martingale property.

-- Perform securities valuation and hedging calculations for both common and novel financial derivatives.
-(Capability 1, 2 and 3)
+- Perform 5.
+Perform securities valuation and hedging calculations for both common and novel financial derivatives.
+(Capability 1, 2, 3, 4, 5 and 6)